carlos-afonso/COVID-19/README.md

 <img src="images/nyc-covid-19-positive-pct-over-time.svg" style="max-height:95vh; height:auto; width:auto; margin:auto; display:block;">

-Each of the two lines/metrics in the chart above is explained in more detail in the next two charts (sections 1.1 and 1.2).
+The two lines/metrics in the chart above are explained in more detail in the next two charts (sections 1.1 and 1.2).

 ### 1.1.
 Percent of new daily positive COVID-19 tests over time

-The first of the two charts below shows both the *number of new daily total COVID-19 tests* (in green) and the *number of new daily positive COVID-19 tests* (in blue) *by test date*.
+The next figure has two charts.
+The first/top chart shows both the *"number of new daily total COVID-19 tests"* (in green) and the *"number of new daily positive COVID-19 tests"* (in blue) *"by test date"*.
 There has been a progressive increase in the number of total tests over time.
-The number of positives has grown along with the number of total tests (as expected).
+The number of positives has grown along with the number of total tests (which is expected).
 However, a piece of good news is that, when compared with the total tests (green line), the new positives (blue line) seems to have been growing at a lower pace recently.
-This important piece of information is captured in the second chart.
+This important piece of information is better captured in the figure's second/bottom chart.

-Indeed, the second chart shows the **percent of new daily positive COVID-19 tests by test date** (in orange) which is defined has the *number of new daily positive COVID-19 tests* divided by the *number of new daily total COVID-19 tests* (i.e., the ratio of the two lines in the first chart: the blue line divided by the green line) -- multiplied by 100 to transform the ratio into a percentage.
+Indeed, the second/bottom chart shows the **"percent of new daily positive COVID-19 tests by test date"** (in orange) which is defined has the *"number of new daily positive COVID-19 tests"* divided by the *"number of new daily total COVID-19 tests"* (i.e., the ratio of the two lines in the first chart: the blue line divided by the green line) -- multiplied by 100 to transform the ratio into a percentage.
 Note how after an initial progressive increase, the percent of new positive tests (orange line) has been decreasing recently.
-This is the same piece of good news as in the first chart, but this second chart makes it more clear.
+This is the same piece of good news as already seen in the first/top chart, but now the second/bottom chart makes it more clear.

 <img src="images/nyc-covid-19-new-daily-tests-over-time.svg" style="max-height:95vh; height:auto; width:auto; margin:auto; display:block;">

 ### 1.2.
 Percent of cumulative positive COVID-19 tests over time

+The next figure is the cumulative version of the previous figure.

+The next figure has two charts.
+The first/top chart shows both the *"number of cumulative total COVID-19 tests"* (in green) and the *"number of cumulative positive COVID-19 tests"* (in blue) *"as of the test date"*.
+There has been a progressive increase in the number of total tests (green) over time.
+The number of positives (blue) has grown along with the number of total tests (as expected).
+However, a piece of good news is that, when compared with the total tests (green line), the new positives (blue line) seems to have been growing at a lower pace recently.
+This important piece of information is better captured in the figure's second/bottom chart.

+Indeed, the second/bottom chart shows the **"percent of cumulative positive COVID-19 tests as of the test date"** (in orange) which is defined has the *"number of cumulative positive COVID-19 tests"* divided by the *"number of cumulative total COVID-19 tests"* (i.e., the ratio of the two lines in the first chart: the blue line divided by the green line) -- multiplied by 100 to transform the ratio into a percentage.
+Note how after an initial progressive increase, the percent of new positive tests (orange line) has been decreasing recently.
+This is the same piece of good news as in the first/top chart, but now the second/bottom chart makes it more clear.

 <img src="images/nyc-covid-19-cumulative-tests-over-time.svg" style="max-height:95vh; height:auto; width:auto; margin:auto; display:block;">